 - Underwear: Your usual set.
 Ladies, you can consider bringing some sports bras, as the very bumpy roads can get quite uncomfortable.

 - Pijamas: I recommend wearing long pants, long sleeves PJ to avoid mosquitos.

 - 1 Scarf: I always carry a scarf with me when I travel.
 It keeps you warm in the morning, or in planes, and comes very handy if you are visiting a place of worship for example, that requires covering your head or shoulders.

 - 1 Hat: Because a. it will save you on bad hair days and b. it will protect you from the harsh midday sun!

 - 1 swimsuit: If your lodge has a pool.

 - 1 backpack: If like me you carry your house around every day, a comfortable backpack is the most practical option.
 Alternatively, a crossbody bag can be perfect if you have little more than your camera to carry.

-Here you go, I hope you will find this guide on what to wear in a African safari useful, and won’t need to spend as much time researching as I did.
+Here you go, I hope you will find this guide on what to wear in an African safari useful, and won’t need to spend as much time researching as I did to find the perfect outfits for your safari.
 If you have any question, please do not hesite to leave a comment below!